meshery/meshery/README.md

 <p align="center"><i>If you’re using Meshery or if you like the project, please ★ star this repository to show your support! 🤩</i></p>

-[Meshery](https://layer5.io/meshery) is the multi-service mesh management plane offering lifecycle, configuration and performance management of service meshes and applications running atop them.
+[Meshery](https://meshery.io) is the multi-service mesh management plane offering lifecycle, configuration and performance management of service meshes and applications running atop them.

-In an effort to produce service mesh agnostic tooling, Meshery uses a [common performance benchmark specification](https://github.com/layer5io/service-mesh-benchmark-spec) to capture and share environment information and test configuration.
-As a partner of Multi-Vendor Service Mesh Interoperation (Hamlet) and Service Mesh Interface (SMI), Meshery participates in advancing service mesh adoption through standardization of APIs.
+In an effort to produce service mesh agnostic tooling, Meshery uses the [service mesh performance specification](https://layer5.io/performance) as a common format to capture and measure your mesh's performance against a universal service mesh performance index.
+As a partner of VMware's Multi-Vendor Service Mesh Interoperation (Hamlet) and Service Mesh Interface (SMI), Meshery participates in advancing service mesh adoption through standardization of APIs.

 ## <a name="functionality">Functionality</a>
 <img align="right" src="https://github.com/layer5io/meshery/raw/master/ui/static/img/dashboard-screenshot.png" alt="Service Mesh Manager" width="50%" />

-### Multi-mesh Performance Management
+### Service Performance Management

-Meshery is intended to be a vendor and project-neutral utility for uniformly benchmarking the performance of service meshes.
-Between service mesh and proxy projects (and surprisingly, [within a single project](https://layer5.io/landscape#tools)), a number of different tools *and results* exist.
+Meshery is the service-mesh-neutral utility for uniformly managing the performance of services and the meshes that run them.
+Meshery enables you to measure the value provided by a service mesh in context of the overhead incurred.

-### Multi-mesh Lifecycle Management
+### Service Mesh Lifecycle Management

-A service mesh playground to faciliate learning about functionality of different service meshes.
-Meshery incorporates a visual interface for manipulating traffic routing rules.
-Sample applications will be included in Meshery.
+Meshery manages the provisioning, configuration and operation your service mesh.
+While supporting different types of service meshes, Meshery also offers a simple way to explore each service mesh and compare them using bundled sample applications.

+### Service Mesh Configuration Management

+Assess your service mesh configuration against deployment and operational best practices with Meshery's configuration validator.

 ## <a name="running">Running Meshery</a>
 ### Mac or Linux (Docker)